ThalesGroup/CipherTrust_Application_Protection/pkcs11/csharp/README.md

      sha256-HMAC  ...
 SHA256-HMAC mode
      sha384-HMAC  ...
 SHA384-HMAC mode
      sha512-HMAC  ...
 SHA512-HMAC mode
+### Choices for the -O option:
+    true    ...
+Opaque object
+    false   ...
+Non Opaque object
+### Choices for the -TagLen option:
+     12   ...
+12 Bytes taglength for GCM
+     13   ...
+13 Bytes taglength for GCM
+     14   ...
+14 Bytes taglength for GCM
+     15   ...
+15 Bytes taglength for GCM
+     16   ...
+16 Bytes taglength for GCM
 ### Choices for the -g option:
      0 ... generate a versioned key
      1 ... rotate a versioned key